Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 > Here is a [post](https://stackoverflow.com/questions/59067096/create-a-new-pipeline-from-existing-yml-file-in-the-repository-azure-pipelines) to introduce how to import a yaml file as Azure DevOps pipeline from Azure DevOps repository.

 - Import [./devops/lib-pipelines.yml](./devops/lib-pipelines.yml) as build pipeline.
 This pipeline tests and uploads the python library to databricks cluster as a library.

 You need to select branch to run the pipeline for different environments.

+- Manually run the pipeline from **develop branch** to deploy the libray to Databricks in develop environment
+- Manually run the pipeline from **staging branch** to deploy the libray to Databricks in staging environment
+- Manually run the pipeline from **production branch** to deploy the libray to Databricks in production environment

 ![deploy-lib](images/deploy-lib.png "deploy-lib")

 > If no library is required in your notebooks project, you need remove the Import statement in notebooks.

 - Create 3 Variable Group as the names below.
   - Databricks-dev-environment